What a blessing it is to celebrate Easter Sunday with you!

 - Pray to the Lord of the Harvest, believing for many people to come to faith in Christ after hearing the good news message of Jesus Christ.
 Salvation for every unsaved individual is our number one goal!
-See Matthew 9:37-38, and Titus 2:11:14.
+See Matthew 9:37-38 and Titus 2:11:14.

 - Plan to be there and bring someone with you.
 The celebration won’t be complete without you, your family, and your friends.
-See Luke 14:22-23, and Hebrews 10:23-25.
+See Luke 14:22-23 and Hebrews 10:23-25.

 - Park as far away as you reasonably can.
 Leave the spaces closest to the worship center entrances available for guests, senior adults, and those with special needs.
 See Mark 10:42-45.

-- Provide a friendly smile and greet everyone you see whether you know them or not.
+- Provide a friendly smile and greet everyone you see, whether you know them or not.
 Introduce yourself and if they need direction, gently offer to take them where they need to go.
 See Proverbs 18:24.

 - Pause toward the end of the service.
-Please don’t leave until the final amen and dismissal is given.
+Please don’t leave until the final amen and dismissal are given.
 If you leave early, you could disturb how the Spirit of God is dealing with a soul who needs His grace and salvation.
 See John 6:44, 16:8-10.